VirtuslabWorkshops/terraform-workshop/labs/Lab02.md

            uses: actions/checkout@v3
    ```

-     > To simplify futher labs as trunk we will treat 'lab02'.
+     > To simplify further labs as trunk we will treat 'lab02'.
 In most cases you will setup this for main/master branch.

    Now the `ci` job only checks out the code locally.
 We need to add another step to validate formatting.
 For that, we will use the command `terraform fmt -check -recursive` in terraform files directory.
 Flag `check` causes the command to return an error instead of making achange in the file if it’s not formatted properly.
 Flag `recursive` causes the command to recursively check all underlying terraform files.